Yankees 11, Dodgers 4 – 2024 World Series Game 4: Bullpen struggles mightily, bats look dead aside from Freddie, things get sloppy late

 Unfortunately, Casparius followed that by issuing walks to Juan Soto and Aaron Judge, but he rebounded by getting a pair of groundouts from Jazz Chisholm Jr. and Giancarlo Stanton to keep the Yankees at zero.

-He faced trouble again in the 2nd, getting an out to start but then walking Anthony Volpe, who stole second.
+He faced trouble again in the 2nd, getting an out to start but then walking Volpe, who stole second.
 Austin Wells followed with a double off the top of the wall in center, but Volpe got a terrible read and ended up only at third, which stopped Wells, too.
-They did get a run on a groundout from Alex Verdugo to make it 2-1, but Gleyber Torres flew out harmlessly and that was it when it could’ve been at least a tie game without the boner.
+They did get a run on a groundout from Alex Verdugo to make it 2-1, but Gleyber Torres flew out harmlessly.
+It could’ve been at least a tie game without the boner.

 With the heart of the Yankees order due up, it was Daniel Hudson in the 3rd taking over for Casparius, and he started well with a strikeout.
 But then he hit Judge, Jazz singled to corner the runners and then stole second, while Stanton walked to load the bases.